 |Tennessee lock picking laws|

-As of July 2007 it appears to be a FELONY to merely posses lock picks and related equipment in Tennessee if you are not a registered locksmith.
+As of July 2007 the law changed indicating it *may* be a felony to merely posses lock picks and related equipment in Tennessee if you are not a registered locksmith.
 Previously it was a misdemeanor to commit a crime using lockpicking equipment, possession itself was not a crime.
 The ALOA has an abstract that outlines the changes to Tennessee code.
 Here is the actual Tennessee code: http://www.state.tn.us/sos/acts/104/pub/pc0885.pdf

 39-14-701.
 Possession of burglary tools.